gesellix/gesellix/site/content/post/zero-downtime-deployment-with-docker-stack.md

 > grace_app.1.ki669xys5x6x@moby    | 2017-05-23 12:34:31.981  WARN 1 --- [       Thread-3] d.g.d.zerodowntime.GracefulShutdown      : Context closed.
 Going to await termination for 30 SECONDS.

 Docker will randomly choose either `grace_app.1` or `grace_app.2`, and your endless request should keep one of both delaying the shutdown for 30 seconds.
-After that delay, a new log message should appear:
+After that delay a new log message should appear:

 > grace_app.1.ki669xys5x6x@moby    | 2017-05-23 12:34:01.989  WARN 1 --- [       Thread-3] d.g.d.zerodowntime.GracefulShutdown      : Tomcat thread pool did not shut down gracefully within 30 SECONDS.
 Proceeding with forceful shutdown

 So, the application paused the shutdown for 30 seconds, and Docker didn't forcefully kill the container (the application decided itself to allow the shutdown regardless of the ongoing requests).
-If you have a look at your browser window, the increasing number of received bytes have stopped.
+If you have a look at your browser window, the number of received bytes won't increase anymore.